1,000+ Opportunities

 Resources for current Scholars and Alumni to thrive together.

-Based on current listing details, eligibility includes: Currently in 7th grade (or entering 8th grade in fall 2026), with all/mostly As since 6th grade, attending school in the U.S., and family AGI up to $95,000.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Currently in 7th grade (or entering 8th grade in fall 2026), with all/mostly As since 6th grade, attending school in the U.S., and family AGI up to $95,000.
+Confirm the full requirements in the official notice before applying.